open-source-modelling/insurance_python/hull_white_one_factor/README.md

 ### Input
 The inputs to the Hull-White model are the following:
- - `r0`    = float, starting interest rate of the Hull White process
+ - `r0` (float): starting interest rate of the Hull-White process.
- - `a` = float, speed of reversion parameter that is related to the velocity at which such trajectories will regroup around the forward rate theta
+ - `a` (float): speed of reversion parameter that is related to the velocity at which such trajectories will regroup around the forward rate theta.
- - `sigma` = float, instantaneous volatility measures instant by instant the amplitude of randomness entering the system
+ - `sigma` (float): instantaneous volatility measures instant by instant the amplitude of randomness entering the system.
- - `t`   = array of floats representing times at which the output is generated.
+ - `t` (array of floats): representing times at which the output is generated.
- - `f`     = array of floats, representing the instantaneous forward rates at times from input t.
+ - `f` (array of floats): representing the instantaneous forward rates at times from input t.

 ### Output
- - interest_rate_simulation = N x 2 pandas DataFrame where index is modelling time and values are a realisation of the spot rate increments
+ -  N x 2 Pandas DataFrame where index is modelling time and values are a realisation of the spot rate increments.

 ## Getting started